rbms-bsc/DCRMR/_pages/PPDM/Parallel-place-of-publication.md

 <a name="5.215.1.2">5.215.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.215.2 RDA Definition and scope
+## 5.215.2 RDA definition and scope

 <a name="5.215.2.1">5.215.2.1</a> A place of publication in another language or script.

 ## 5.215.31 Publication place names in more than one language or script

-<a name="5.215.31.1">5.215.31.1</a> If the [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears in more than one language or script, transcribe the place in the language or script of the title proper as a [Place of publication](/DCRMR/ppdm/Place-of-publication/) element.
+<a name="5.215.31.1">5.215.31.1</a> If the [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as a [Place of publication](/DCRMR/ppdm/Place-of-publication/) element.
 If this criterion does not apply, transcribe the [Place of publication](/DCRMR/ppdm/Place-of-publication/) that appears first.

 <a name="5.215.31.2">5.215.31.2</a> Transcribe remaining [Places of publication](/DCRMR/ppdm/Place-of-publication/) as parallel places of publication.
 If a parallel place of publication is from a different source than the [Place of publication](/DCRMR/ppdm/Place-of-publication/), make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important for identification (see [Note on publication statement, 5.24.35.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.35.1)).